ntnhut/LeetSolve/docs/source/Priority_Queue/378_Kth_Smallest_Element_in_a_Sorted_Matrix.md

 -5
 ```

-This solution utilizes binary search along with a counting mechanism to efficiently find the kth smallest element in a sorted matrix.
+This solution utilizes binary search along with a counting mechanism to find the kth smallest element in a sorted matrix.
 The `countLessOrEqual` function counts the number of elements less than or equal to a given value `x` in the matrix, leveraging the fact that each row in the matrix is sorted.

 The `kthSmallest` function then utilizes binary search to find the smallest value `mid` such that the number of elements less than or equal to `mid` is greater than or equal to `k`.